ThorAsgardDev/dragon-radar/README.md

 ![](./img/connection-diagram.png)

 ## Fixings
-To fix components inside the case I used glue sticks and insert/screws for some PCBs.
+To fix components inside the case I used glue sticks and inserts/screws for some PCBs.
-The M3 insert used are: [Link](https://www.rs-particuliers.com/Product.aspx?Product=278534).
+The M3 inserts used are: [Link](https://www.rs-particuliers.com/Product.aspx?Product=278534).

 ## Case
 I have designed the case using Fusion 360.